SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Feature_Release_10.3/Cube_10.3.6.md

 <!-- MR 10.4.0 - FR 10.3.6 -->

-In some cases, DataMiner Cube would fail to connect to a DataMiner Agent using gRPC, especially when a large number of clients were connected to that same agent.
+In some cases, DataMiner Cube would fail to connect to a DataMiner Agent using gRPC, especially when a large number of clients were connecting to that same agent.

 #### Renaming an Automation script would cause its actions to be loaded twice in the UI [ID_35964]